Himanshu-05/ETG-IMS-Assignment/README.md

 - Generated the catalog and bill requested by the user in a tabular format for easy viewability
 - Removes the product from the inventory completely if its quantity reaches 0 after a purchase is made
 - Prints separate bills for every customer and also a prints the total number of customers visited when the portal is exited.

+## record.json
+- NO-SQL database to store the items in the inventory
+- Each medicine in the pharmacy inventory is assigned with a unique product ID
+- The database holds the name, manufacturing date, expiry date, price and quantity of each product

+## sales.json
+- NO-SQL database to store the items purchased during the time the portal was open in a chronological order
+- All details of each purchase, namely the product ID, name, manufacturing date, expiry data, price and quantity purchased is stored
+- The purchases are indexed by the time they occured.